 Triple-fan graphics cards generally pack more heatsink mass than their dual-fan counterparts.
 This allows these video cards to maintain lower temperatures, ensuring higher performance levels by allowing them to clock higher.
 This is especially true with the latest RTX 30 series cards that keep boosting till they have no thermal headroom.
 Furthermore, some triple-fan cards are thinner than their dual-fan counterparts.

-Sometimes, GPUs that take up more than two slots can pose compatibility issues.
+GPUs that take up more than two slots can sometimes pose compatibility issues.
 For instance, the Sapphire Nitro+ edition of the RX 6600 XT is a dual-fan card.
-But it takes up almost two and a half slots.
-In contrast, the Gigabyte Eagle edition, being a triple-fan card, takes up no more than two slots.
-Although this issue is subjective, it can become a problem in certain ITX cases in which space is limited.
+But it takes up almost two-and-a-half slots.

 Dual-fan vs. triple-fan version of the same GPU: How to choose?

-Often times, gamers are stuck between the dual and triple fan versions of the same graphics chip.
+Oftentimes, gamers are stuck between the dual- and triple-fan versions of the same graphics chip.
 This is particularly true for mid-range offerings like the RTX 4060 Ti, RTX 4070 Super, the Radeon RX 7700 XT, and the RX 7800 XT.
 Here's what to look at in such cases.

 A triple-fan card often features a larger heatsink with better thermal dissipation, leading to improved thermal performance and lower noise levels.
 Higher-end models may include premium materials, additional heat pipes, and higher-quality fans, which increase durability and cooling efficiency.
-But this directly translates to a higher price tag too.
+But this directly translates to a higher price tag, too.
 You can end up spending anywhere between $20 to $100 for better build quality and cooling designs.

 Additionally, higher-quality power delivery components, like robust VRMs, enable more stable overclocking and performance boosts.
-If you're someone interested in dabbling into clock speed settings and getting the maximum out of your card, triple-fan variants are the way to go.
+If you're someone interested in dabbling in clock speed settings and getting the maximum out of your card, triple-fan variants are the way to go.

 Meanwhile, a dual-fan card may be a budget-friendly variant with simpler power delivery and less effective cooling solutions.